strontic/strontic.github.io/xcyclopedia/library/brotli.exe-CD02E5A2AC0FA8CF23C0E1AF3F22222D.md

 ## Signature

-* Status: The file C:\program files\PeaZip\res\brotli\brotli.exe is not digitally signed.
+* Status: The file C:\Program Files\PeaZip\res\brotli\brotli.exe is not digitally signed.
 You cannot run this script on the current system.
 For more information about running scripts and setting execution policy, see about_Execution_Policies at https:/go.microsoft.com/fwlink/?LinkID=135170
 * Serial: ``
 * Thumbprint: ``
 * Issuer: